 The school is located in Bedford-Stuyvesant, in an 1890 building that was abandoned in the 1970s after a major fire.
 It sat empty and decaying for decades, but was meticulously restored by Dean of the Yale School of Architecture, Robert Stern in 2006.
 The building is now one of the premier school facilities in the city, featuring a wood-paneled library with 10,000 books, a college-sized gym with a climbing wall and fold-out bleachers, and an auditorium with tiered seating for 500 people.

-The building is so impressive, that when Chancellor Joel Klein toured it on the first day of school in September 2008, the New York Times wrote that the Brooklyn borough president, Marty Markowitz, "cornered" the chancellor and "a bit testily" asked, "Why can't our public schools have a place like this?
-Do you know the resources it takes for a place like this?”
-Maybe the difference is very high-powered, wealthy, and well-connected board of trustees the school has, as well as generous foundation support.
+The building is so impressive, that when then-Chancellor Joel Klein toured it on the first day of school in September 2008, the New York Times wrote that the Brooklyn borough president, Marty Markowitz, "cornered" the chancellor and "a bit testily" asked, "Why can't our public schools have a place like this?
+Do you know the resources it takes for a place like this?
+Maybe the difference is very high-powered, wealthy, and well-connected board of trustees the school has, as well as generous foundation support."

 Grade K-8 are housed at Excellence Boys at 239 Patchen Avenue.
 Most students continue at Uncommon Charter High School in Crown Heights.
 A few go to boarding schools.

 Tweedy holds a B.A. in Developmental Psychology from Duke University and a J.D. from Yale Law School.
 Prior to joining Excellence Boys, Ms. Tweedy was the Co-Founder and Co-Director of Excellence Girls.Prior to that, Tweedy served as the Interim Program Director of the Summer Teaching Fellows Program.